bytemerger/bytemerger.github.io/src/content/post/bit-shifting-and-bit-masking.md

 tags: ["DNS", "Bits", "Golang"]
 ---

-# Bit Shifting and Bit Masking in a DNS Server: A Refresher on Bit Manipulation with DNS Server Header Message
+# Bit Shifting and Bit Masking in a DNS Server: A Refresher on Bit Manipulation with DNS Header Message

 I recently took on the Codecrafters DNS Server Challenge where I built a DNS server from scratch.
 I’ve always been fascinated by how foundational technologies work under the hood, and this was the perfect opportunity to dive deep.
 Building this, I picked up some crucial low-level programming skills specifically bit shifting, bit masking, and understanding endianness.